 A first notification requires the payment of two fees:

-A registration fee: a basic amount for a notified network or service or the double fixed amount based on a combination of two notified networks and/or services.
+A registration fee: a basic amount for a notified network or service or double the fixed amount for a combination of at least two notified networks and/or services.

 The annual fee is calculated proportionally, by twelfths, including the month during which the request has been made to BIPT, and rounded up to the superior unit.